sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 `command.key_binding = [` `"M1+W"``,` `"M1+F4"` `]` `# Multiple keybindings for same command`

-The KEY\_SEQUENCE syntax follows the Eclipse conventions, since those are more portable than the ones used in TextMate.
-A KEY\_SEQUENCE should consist of one or more key strokes.
-Key strokes are separated by spaces.
-A key stroke consists of one or more keys held down at the same time.
-This should be zero or more modifier keys, and one other key.
+The KEY\_SEQUENCE syntax follows the Eclipse conventions since those are more portable than the ones used in TextMate.
+A KEY\_SEQUENCE should consist of one or more keystrokes.
+Keystrokes are separated by spaces.
+A keystroke consists of one or more keys held down at the same time.
+This should be zero or more modifier keys and one other key.
 The keys are separated by the + character.
 The recognized modifiers keys are ALT or OPTION, COMMAND, CTRL, and SHIFT.
-In addition M1, M2, M3, M4 modifier keys are also recognized.
+Also, M1, M2, M3, M4 modifier keys are recognized.
 The "M" modifier keys are a platform-independent way of representing keys, and these are generally preferred.
-M1 is the COMMAND key on MacOS X, and the CTRL key on most other platforms.
+M1 is the COMMAND key on MacOS X and the CTRL key on most other platforms.
 M2 is the SHIFT key.
 M3 is the Option key on MacOS X, and the ALT key on most other platforms.
-M4 is the CTRL key on MacOS X, and is undefined on other platforms.
+M4 is the CTRL key on MacOS X and is undefined on other platforms.
 Since M2+M3+<Letter> (Alt+Shift+<Letter>) is reserved on MacOS X for writing special characters.

 Shortcut